How B2B Companies Build Industry Authority Through Thought Leadership

 Original research.
 Publishing a study or benchmark report positions you as a primary source of knowledge, not a commentator on others' thinking.
 B2B buyers cite original data in internal presentations.
 When your research is the source they cite, your credibility becomes embedded in their decision-making infrastructure.

 LinkedIn publishing.
-The LinkedIn B2B Institute reports that 80% of B2B social leads originate on LinkedIn.
+LinkedIn consistently drives the large majority of B2B social leads.
 Regular, substantive publishing from leadership accounts builds a visible track record of expertise.
 The key word is substantive.
 Short motivational posts do not build authority.
 Analysis, contrarian takes, and documented observations do.

 Industry speaking.
 Conference invitations follow publishing activity, not the other way around.
 Start with webinars and smaller industry events.
 Build a speaker one-pager once you have credibility.
 Speaking puts you in a room with buyers who have already self-selected as interested in your topic.